Jopp-gh/Obsidian-Dune84/Wiki/cheatsheet-Callouts, Fences, Tags.md

 ```

 ```
->[!framed-c]
+>[!framed-a]
 > abc
 ```

-align images or text to the left, right or at the center
+align images or text to the left, right or around the middle axis

 <br>